-Our board of directors will benefit from Mr. Penn's business leadership and experience and knowledge of senior loan, mezzanine lending, leveraged finance, distressed debt and private equity businesses, as well as a diverse knowledge of management practices.
-Mr. Penn is our Founder, Chairman and Chief Executive Officer and the Managing Member of PennantPark Investment Advisers, LLC and PennantPark Investment Administration, LLC.
-Mr. Penn cofounded Apollo Investment Management in 2004, where he was a Managing Partner from 2004 to 2006.
+The Board benefits from Mr. Penn's business leadership and experience and knowledge of senior loan, mezzanine lending, leveraged finance, distressed debt and private equity businesses, as well as a diverse knowledge of management practices.
+Mr. Penn is our Founder, Chairman and Chief Executive Officer of the company and the Managing Member of PennantPark Investment Advisers, LLC and PennantPark Investment Administration, LLC.
+Mr. Penn co-founded Apollo Investment Management in 2004, where he was a Managing Partner from 2004 to 2006.
 He also served as President and Chief Operating Officer of Apollo Investment Corporation from its inception in 2004 to 2006, and served as President and Chief Operating Officer of that company in 2006.
 Mr. Penn was a Managing Partner of Apollo Value Fund L.P. (formerly Apollo Distressed Investment Fund, L.P.) from 2003 through 2006.
 From 2002 to 2003, prior to joining Apollo, Mr. Penn was a Managing Director of CDC-IXIS Capital Markets.
 Mr. Penn served as Global Head of Leveraged Finance at UBS Warburg LLC (now UBS Investment Bank) from 1999 through 2001.
 Prior to joining UBS Warburg, Mr. Penn was Global Head of Fixed Income Capital Markets for BT Securities and BT Alex Brown Incorporated from 1994 to 1999.
-In these capacities, Mr. Penn oversaw groups responsible for more than 200 high-yield and leveraged bank financings aggregating over \$34 billion in capital raised.
-From 1992 to 1994, Mr. Penn served as Head of High Yield Capital Markets at Lehman Brothers.
-Mr. Penn's longstanding service as Chairman and Chief Executive Officer of PennantPark Investment Corp. and Managing Member of PennantPark Investment Advisers, LLC and PennantPark Investment Administration, LLC provide him with a specific and valuable understanding of us, our operations, and the business and regulatory issues facing us.
+In these capacities, Mr. Penn served as Head of High Yield Capital Markets at Lehman Brothers.
+Mr. Penn's longstanding service as Chairman and Chief Executive Officer of the company and Managing Member of PennantPark Investment Advisers, LLC and PennantPark Investment Administration, LLC provide him with a specific and valuable understanding of us, our operations, and the business and regulatory issues facing us.